 - Multivariate testing—Which multivariate software should you use?
-The following platforms tend to be popular with our clients: Visual Website Optimizer, Optimizely, Adobe Test&Target, Sitespect, and Google Analytics Content Experiments (which is free).
+The following platforms tend to be popular with our clients: VWO, Optimizely, Adobe Target, Sitespect, and Google Optimize (which is free).
 If you’d like much more detail, see our comparison table of A/B testing software.

 A/B testing software becomes much more powerful when you use it alongside other tools.
 Here are the other tools and techniques you’ll need in your marketing arsenal:

-- Google AdWords—AdWords is valuable as a targeted source of traffic, but it can also be used to run A/B tests by creating two identical ads with different destination URLs.
-However, for several reasons, it’s difficult to create an accurate scientific test using AdWords, so we don’t recommend using AdWords to carry out A/B tests.
+- Google Ads—Google Ads are valuable as a targeted source of traffic, but they can also be used to run A/B tests by creating two identical ads with different destination URLs.
+However, for several reasons, it’s difficult to create a controlled scientific test with them, so we don’t recommend using Google Ads to carry out A/B tests.